aiace9/FromTestToMarks/README.md

 # FromTestToMarks
 A simple jupyter-notebook that allow you to handle the result of a test for a class.
 From point per exercise to final mark.
+If latex is installed it can produce a report.

 # Implemented Formula
 ```math